codinja19/The-Hackbusters-hackathon/README.md

 # The-Hackbusters-hackathon
 Scaler hackathon project
 <BR>FitSure
-<BR> You can see my frontend and backend in this repo only but stores in another branch
+<BR> # ou can see my frontend and backend in this repo only but stores in another branch
 <BR> Basically we are creating a virtual platform in which we provide the users to complete  certain goals which will reward the users with certain points which can be used to take up free health checkups and help to maintain a healthy insurance plan, in this way we can make it profitable for both users and for the insurance company, this will help the company capitally and for that of user it will help him\her a good healthy life and help them get insured when needed.